December 1, 2024

 Strengths

-1. Decentralization: The lack of a central point of failure makes dApps more resilient against attacks that typically target centralized servers.
+1. Decentralization: The lack of a central point of failure makes dApps more resilient against attacks that typically centralized servers.

 2. Blockchain Security: The underlying blockchain technology ensures that data is immutable and tamper-proof once recorded.